Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 Once the character has gained enough Impulse, they may expend it in a Decisive Strike, aimed at knocking their enemy off the battlefield.

-You must have 2 Impulse to perform a Decisive Strike.
+You must have a minimum of 2 Impulse available to perform a Decisive Strike.

 Roll the **Accuracy** dice pool against the target’s DV.
 If the roll fails, the attacker loses 2 Impulse and ends their turn.